SonalPinto/kronos/docs/arch_overview.md

 ## Execute

 The Kronos Execute stage contains an handcrafted `ALU` (Arithmetic Logic Unit) with two tracks (primary and secondary).
-The primary track calculated `result1` from `op1` and `op2` as per the alu operation decoded.
+The primary track calculates `result1` from `op1` and `op2` as per the alu operation decoded.
 The secondary tracks generates `result2` from `op3` and `op4`.
 Most instructions use one track (the primary one).
 Write back controls are simply forwarded to the next next stage.

 ## Write Back